 1. How To Clean A Burnt Pot With Baking Soda

 Baking soda is a go-to natural, home-remedy for all sorts of cleaning which makes baking soda the first solution to clean a burnt pot.
 Baking soda is a mild alkaline cleaning agent, strong enough against the toughest dirt and grime, and easy to rinse off.
 Also, as it is a natural chemical compound, it’s safe to use around your family, pets and kitchenware.
+It’s a great cleaning agent to use when learning how to clean a burnt potjie pot.

-For this method you will need baking soda, water and a scouring pad.
+For this method you will need baking soda, water, and a scouring pad.

 Follow these six steps to clean your burnt pot with baking soda: